News

 Since our inception, we’ve set out to do two things well: to deliver excellent financial returns by building excellent companies, and to deliver a benefit to society by backing companies that help people improve their lives through learning.
 We focused on education when few in VC did, and we’re proud that we’ve delivered both top-tier financial returns and an impressive record of impact.

-Delivering both returns and impact is why our new fund is supported by a premier set of investors including the Ford Foundation, National Geographic Society, Sesame Workshop, Caprock, Hall Capital, and Kaiser Foundation Hospitals.
+Delivering both returns and impact is why our new fund is supported by a premier set of investors including the Ford Foundation, Sesame Workshop, Caprock, Hall Capital, and Kaiser Foundation Hospitals.
 Especially notable is that public employee retirement funds have invested in our new fund.
 What that means to us is that we have to grow their capital — and we have to deliver on the values that led them to spend their careers in public service.

 That’s a sacred trust that we take very personally at Reach.